infochimps-sales/smart-maintenance-demo/README.md

 but the above didn't help any...maybe to this on all datanodes?

-###Debugging Tips:
+###Debugging Notes:

-One can execute this demo line-by-line at the python command line, useful for debugging:
+One can execute this demo line-by-line at the python command line, using pyspark (this is useful for debugging):

     PYSPARK_PYTHON=/home/$USER/anaconda/bin/python pyspark